Fort Velasco –

 Dinner (limited to 200 guests)

 Mark your calendar, and call for tickets!
-The 2017 Fort Velasco Thunder on the Brazos Dinner and Auction are happening on Saturday, September 9, 2017, at Stahlman Park, Surfside Beach.
+The 2018 Fort Velasco Thunder on the Brazos dinner and auction are happening Saturday, October 27, 2018, at Stahlman Park, Surfside Beach.
 All proceeds from this event will support the reconstruction of the 1832 Fort Velasco where the Texas Revolution both began and ended.

 Tickets are $50 each or $400 for a table of 8.
-You may purchase tickets at City Hall, Breaker Sports, or from Fort Velasco/Surfside Beach Historical Committee members.
+You may purchase tickets from Fort Velasco/Surfside Beach Historical Committee members.
 All proceeds will go towards the reconstruction of the 1832 Fort Velasco.